Investigating child sexual abuse in Pakistan's madrasas | DW | 29.06.2021

 More than 2.2 million children study in over 36,000 registered and unregistered madrasas in the South Asian country.
 An overwhelming majority of the students are from impoverished parts of Pakistan's northwestern, western and eastern provinces.

-Experts told DW a number of factors contribute to sexual assaults in seminaries.
+Experts told DW that a number of factors contribute to sexual assaults in seminaries.

-She said that the clerics are generally under mental stress and are often sexually frustrated, trying to suppress their sexual desires as a demonstration of their devout faith.
+She said the clerics were generally under mental stress and often sexually frustrated, trying to suppress their sexual desires as a demonstration of their devout faith.

 Some critics in Pakistan think that the Islamic clergy's powerful political position leads to a lack of accountability at madrasas.

-Former chairperson of a Senate committee on human rights, Nasreen Jalil, said that clerics use their political power to cover up their sexual abuse crimes.
+Nasreen Jalil, the former chairperson of a Senate committee on human rights, said clerics used their political power to cover up their sexual abuse crimes.
 If you open an investigation against a madrasa, religious leaders would call by telephone, requesting that the investigation stops, Jalil explained to DW.
 She added that lawmakers self-censor when it comes to investigating sexual assault cases in religious schools and other issues related to clerics, as a result of this.

-National Coordinator of Pakistan's Child Rights' Movement, Mumtaz Gohar, agrees.
-He told DW that it is difficult to send any fact-finding team to look into sexual abuse claims.
+Mumtaz Gohar, the national Coordinator of Pakistan's Child Rights Movement told DW that it is difficult to look into sexual abuse claims.
 If any group tries to probe the matter, the clerics could use their powerful position to accuse them of blasphemy or of being a "foreign agent."

-Social pressure can also prevent parents from reporting cases when they become aware of the abuse, meaning it continues.
+Social pressure can also prevent parents from reporting cases when they become aware of the abuse, allowing it to continue.

-Noor Muhammad Fazli of Punjab's Chakwal district, whose nephew was assaulted by a local cleric, says that the parents of four girls who were molested by the same cleric withdrew allegations because of mounting social pressure.
+Noor Muhammad Fazli, whose nephew was assaulted by a local cleric in Punjab's Chakwal district, said the parents of four girls who were molested by the same cleric withdrew allegations because of mounting social pressure.

-Lahore-based analyst Ahsan Raza explained that clerics are often revered in villages.
+Lahore-based analyst Ahsan Raza said clerics were often revered in villages.
 Even if found to be guilty, a cleric is often pardoned or the matter is covered up on the order of traditional village consultative council where clerics have supporters and backers, Raza told DW.

 Pakistan is further hampered by a dire lack of modern facilities that could expedite the collection of evidence and the verification of allegations that are made.

-The country has only one forensic laboratory and it took four months for the lab to investigate one case, a female police investigator told DW on the condition of anonymity.
+The country has only one forensic laboratory, and it took four months for the lab to investigate one case, a police investigator told DW on the condition of anonymity.

 Religious parties and clerics assert that madrasas are the target of defamation by NGOs and secular organizations.

-A torrent of criticism has been unleashed by some elements against religious schools but in reality, sexual assaults rarely happen in such places, Jalal Uddin, leader of Jamiat Ulema Islam, disputed.
+A torrent of criticism has been unleashed by some elements against religious schools, but, in reality, sexual assaults rarely happen in such places, Jalal Uddin, the leader of Jamiat Ulema Islam, said.

-Mohammad Nazir Farooqui, who belongs to Maroof ul Quran madrasa in Islamabad, said that there is a strict system of accountability and that it is wrong to think that such incidents are widespread.
+Mohammad Nazir Farooqui, who belongs to Maroof ul Quran madrasa in Islamabad, told DW that there was a strict system of accountability and that it would be wrong to think that such incidents are widespread.

-Most of the madrasas are performing their religious duties by imparting education, he told DW, adding that these religious educational places have their own system of accountability which does not tolerate such crimes.
+Most of the madrasas are performing their religious duties by imparting education, he said, adding that these religious educational places have their own system of accountability, which does not tolerate such crimes.